“What is Stitch, exactly?”

 With Stitch we’re trying to build something that our members want to stay a part of even after they’ve found the companionship they’re looking for.
 We want Stitchers to stay proud members of the community for many years.
 We know that companionship comes in many varieties, and is something that we never cease needing as we age.

-So no, while Stitch may be a site for dating, it definitely isn’t just a “Dating Site”.
+So no, while some members use the Stitch site to find romance, Stitch definitely isn’t a “Dating Site”.

 Stitch Isn’t a Social Network